STEM: Full Wallet, Empty Mind?

 Computer science in particular can really lack in fulfilling real human development and worldliness – beyond financial gain.
 It’s logic, facts, and tools, and the application of them.
 Many of the projects I worked on left me burnt, feeling like a robot.
 By design, the robotic nature of STEM fields is necessary, though.
 A bridge must withstand certain forces.
 It must, there is no other option but failure.
 It’s math, cut and dry, albeit very complicated.

 I wouldn’t study linear algebra or topology to understand the human condition, or the society that I live in.
 That’s not to say that these fields aren’t important – they are solving problems in engineering and medicine – but that they don’t provide a model to use to develop your own real-world human curiosity and worldview outside of their associated niche STEM fields.
-Liberal arts does (if not squandered), and I think corralling people into STEM and selling them on a paycheck hides the value of this type of human development that will be missed.
-For what it’s worth, the US values money above all else, so it makes sense why STEM is/was being pushed so hard.
-There is a reason our infrastructure is ugly for 1st-world standards, which seems to me to tie into the lack of engagement with our artistic side as a whole country.

-Feeling full of abstract concepts but empty in human understanding and development, is a bit how I feel I left college.
+Feeling full of abstract concepts, but empty in human understanding and development, is a bit how I feel I left college.
 These abstract concepts can solve problems for us, but they are not centered in the human experience, so at times, they really left me feeling dumb about my lack of comprehension of the real things – politically, socially, culturally, or otherwise – happening around me.

 Daniel